opsschool/curriculum/sysadmin_tools.rst

   apt-get install tmux

-On RedHat-style distributions you will have to use the :term:`EPEL` repo to get a pre-built package, and install with the command:
+On RedHat-style distributions you will have to use the :term:`EPEL` repository to get a pre-built package, and install with the command:

 .. code-block:: console